AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/lock-or-unlock-a-group-preference.md

 For information about how a Workfront administrator can lock or unlock a preference for all groups in the system, see [Lock or unlock project preferences for all groups in the system](../../../administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md).

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Unlike other Lock/Unlock articles that start just like this one, we need the steps here.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Unlike other Lock/Unlock articles that start just like this one, we need the steps here.
 In other areas, the lock/unlock step is part of the article about setting preferences or creating statuses.</p>
 -->

 >[!NOTE]